jonklein/Psh/TomToDo.md

 To Do Still
 -----------
-- Create evaluator to test (and print) individual cart centering problems.
-Make this not part of the git package.
-- Add absolute value to instruction set, for both float and int
 - Edit README to reflect changes to converting code to Schush (i.e. now no changes necessary).
 - Add new problem classes (such as IntSymbolicRegression.java) for other problem types, such as the Parity problem.
 Make sure to test input.makeinputs and input.inall on problems with more than one input.
 - Move problem class files to a new directory??